MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 <br />

-Click on the [‘Sneak Peek’](/sneak-peek) tab on the left sidebar for a sneak peek of confirmed sessions taking place at the festival.
-Our full schedule, with timings, will launch in early 2023.

 **[Secure your ticket now for MozFest](https://www.mozillafestival.org/tickets/)** where the brightest minds and most ambitious ideas from the internet health movement will come together for this virtual event.

 The **[MozFest 2023 Call for Proposals](https://www.mozillafestival.org/propsosals) is now open**, and closes on December 16th 2022.
 Learn more about how to submit your session proposal on our website.